ncsa/NCSA-Archi/README.md

 ##
 [Download](https://github.com/ncsa/NCSA-Archi/archive/refs/heads/main.zip)

-You'll need to allow the app to run by going to System Preferences > Security & Privacy > General
+You'll need to allow the app to run for the first time by going to System Preferences > Security & Privacy > General

 Includes:
 |Component|Version|